AlexS1402/Elderly-Care-System/README.md

 - Python (v3.7 or later)
 - Raspberry Pi 4 Model B
 - Required Python packages (`numpy`, `pandas`, `joblib`, `mysql-connector-python`, `python-dotenv`, `twilio`, `bcrypt`, `smtplib`)
+- Twilio account for sending SMS alerts
+- Email address and password for the SMTP server
+- Mosquitto MQTT Broker for device communication (if not using alternative methods)

 ## Setup